devxpod/GDC/readme.md

 * LS_IMAGE=localstack/localstack - if LOCALSTACK_API_KEY is specified then defaults to localstack/localstack-pro.
 Can override with custom image location.
 Still uses LS_VERSION to create final image location.
 * LS_VERSION=<not set> - starts a localstack container running specified version.
 * USE_LOCALSTACK_HOST=yes - forwards localstack ports to host if LS_VERSION is set.
-* USE_LOCALSTACK_SHARED=no - mount gdc shared volume in LS container under /shared
+* USE_LOCALSTACK_SHARED=no - mount gdc shared volume in LS container under /shared.
+* USE_LOCALSTACK_DNS=no - assigns static ip to LS container and sets GDC to use its dns.
+* LOCALSTACK_STATIC_IP=<not set> - sets a static ip for LS container if set.
+Will be auto set if not specified and USE_LOCALSTACK_DNS=yes.
 * LOCALSTACK_HOST_DNS_PORT=53 - when LocalStack is running in host mode forward this port from host to localstack.
 Set to blank string to disable localstack DNS forward.
 * USE_AUTH0=no - starts an auth0 mock authentication server.
 Can be accessed via name auth0_mock inside containers.
 [Auth0 Mock docs](./docs/auth0/readme.md).
 * USE_AUTH0_HOST=yes - starts an auth0 mock authentication server with host port forward.